 Disclosure and Reporting

-A strong disclosure regime and resulting transparency allows for greater investor understanding of and confidence in specific securities.
+A strong disclosure regime and the resulting transparency gives investors a greater understanding of – and confidence in – investment in securities.

 Overview

-Enhanced transparency has become a key focus for the securitization industry in order to improve investor confidence and expand the investor base.
-A consistent and standard securitization structuring and reporting framework is critically important within this effort.
+Enhanced transparency improves investor confidence and expands the investor base.
+A consistent and standard securitization structuring and reporting framework is vital to this effort.

 Publications & Resources